 Amenities: high-speed Wi-Fi, 24×7 CCTV camera, management team, laundry facilities, bike storage, TV room, secure key, and various communal spaces like a cinema room, study room, and a games room

-Jennens Court is a modern Birmingham City University student accommodation located in the very heart of Birmingham.
+Jennens Court is a modern Birmingham City University student accommodation in Birmingham located in the very heart of Birmingham.
 Just an eight-minute walk to Birmingham City University – BCU, you can roll out of bed and be in lectures in no time.
 You get to choose from a range of en-suite rooms in shared flats or studio rooms.
 There are excellent facilities such as study spaces, social spaces, laundry facilities and more in the student housing in Birmingham.

 Address: 250 Jennens Road, B5 5JR